ugbodagadave/mira/memory-bank/systemPatterns.md

 ## 2. Design Patterns

 ### 2.1.
 Service Layer
-External integrations (BitCrunch, Gemini) are abstracted into their own service modules.
+External integrations (UnleashNFTs, Gemini) are abstracted into their own service modules.
 This decouples the core business logic from the specific implementation details of the APIs, making it easier to manage, test, and potentially swap out services in the future.

 ### 2.2.
 Natural Language Understanding (NLU) Pipeline
 1.  **Input**: Raw text from the user.